TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

  */
 ```

 The problem is that you already have a tool to track changes - git!
-Keeping track of these comments will become increasingly difficult, and you (and your team) will have an incomplete picture of what has happened.
+Keeping track of these comments will become a chore and you will have an incomplete picture of what has happened.
 Your files will also contain bloat that doesn't belong there.

 By using git, all this information will be neatly organized in the repository and readily accessible with `git log`.

-The same applies to code that you have determined to be unnecessary.
+The same applies to code that is no longer used.
 If you need it again in the future, just turn to your git commits.
-There's no reason to keep it in your files as unused clutter.
 Commenting out something while testing something else is of course ok but once a piece of code is not needed, just delete it.
 Don't have something like this hanging around in your files:

 ```javascript
 theFunctionInUse();